yomori/computing_useful/install_spt3gsoftware/README.md

-If you awant to start from scratch
+If you want to do a manual install
 -----------------------------------------------------
+1. Create a fresh conda environment
 ```
 conda create --prefix {path_to_env}/{env_name}
 ```